-Meet your fellow travellers in Porto and drive to your first scenic walk.
-Tonight you'll enjoy a Vinho Verde tasting on the terrace overlooking the Old Town in Amarante.
+Meet your fellow travellers in Porto and drive to the starting point of today's scenic walk.
+Tonight we'll enjoy a Vinho Verde tasting on the terrace overlooking the Old Town in Amarante.

 Explore the quaint town of Pinhão today.
-Then, board your private river boat where you'll find a spot to anchor and have the opportunity to swim in the pristine waters.
+Then, we'll board our private boat and find a spot to anchor for a swim in the river's pristine waters.

-Take in the impressive views from the top hill of Santiago de Galafura, then visit Quinta de Murcas winery for a tasting—or, if you prefer, spend the day at the pool.
-This evening, get ready for a fantastic final night dinner at the hotel.
+Take in the impressive views from Santiago de Galafura, then visit Quinta dos Murcas winery for a tasting—or, if you prefer, spend the day at the pool.
+Tonight we'll enjoy a fantastic final dinner at the hotel.

-After breakfast, your guides bid you adieus before your transfer to the airport in Porto, from where outbound flight options are numerous.
+After breakfast, your guides will bid you farewell before you head to the Porto airport for your outbound flight.
+Boa viagem!